-- 1. Three out of four survey respondents want to encourage redevelopment of Williamsburg, north of M-72, into a downtown-type setting with small-scale retail, commercial services, restaurants, and upper-floor housing. - 2.
-Most, if not all, of the land uses in Williamsburg (south of M-72) are now residential (except for the Township Hall and the Methodist Church). - 3.
-Places for social and cultural activities and interaction (farmers market, car shows, concerts, senior programs, etc.) are limited (except for the township park). - 4.
+1. Three out of four survey respondents want to encourage redevelopment of Williamsburg, north of M-72, into downtown-type setting with small-scale retail, commercial services, restaurants, and upper-floor housing.

+- 2. Most, if not all, of the land uses in Williamsburg (south of M-72) are now residential (except for the Township Hall and the Methodist Church). - 3.
+Places for social and cultural activities and interagion (farmers market, car shows, concerts, senior programs, etc.) are limited (except for the township park). - 4.
 The area west of Elk Lake Road and North of M-72 is zoned "V" (Village). - 5.
 Residents point to the need to develop more convenient bike trails and walking paths in Whitewater Township.
 More non-motorized transportation options in Whitewater Township would help build a sense of community.

-Potential Goals Initiative Policy PU Potential Goals Policy 1.
+Po tential Goals Initiative Policy 1.
 Evaluate permitted uses and development standards in the "V" Village Zoning District (North of M-72 and west of Elk Lake Road) to ensure they align with the development concept of a downtown-type setting with small-scale retail, commercial services, restaurants, and upperfloor housing.
-Steps toward this goal may include preparing and refining land use sketches showing building mass, placement, and parking area locations.
+Steps toward this goal may include preparing and refining language is sketches showing building mass, placement, and parking area locations.
 This is followed by a zoning amendment(s) to eliminate regulatory barriers to a desirable development pattern. Х 2.
-Attract and encourage redevelopment in the "V" Village Zoning District (North of M-72 and west of Elk Lake Road).
-This might include partnerships with the Michigan Economic Development Corporation and other local or regional economic development entities. Х 3.
-Pursue opportunities to develop a corridor plan for M-72 with the newly created Metropolitan Planning Organization (MPO) and associated potential funding.
-Such a plan would identify ways to manage access to adjacent property as it develops to lessen congestion and increase traffic safety.
-This potentially includes topics such as future signals, roundabouts, access roads, combined access drives, turn lanes, deceleration lanes, etc., and allows for coordinated land use and transportation planning. Х X 4.
-Encourage investigations into discovering feasible central water and sewer options to support more intensive development in Williamsburg.
-Continue to study and support investigations into possible central water and sewer options to reduce concerns over pollution and water supply and to support more intensive development in Williamsburg proper. Х 5.
+Attract and encourage redevelopment in the "V" Village Zoning District (5 orth of M-72 and west of Elk Lake Road).
+This might include partnerships with the Michigan formic Development Corporation and other local or regional economic development entities. Х 3.
+Pursue opportunities to develop a corridor plan for M-72 with the newly reated Metropolitan Planning Organization (MPO) and associated potential funding.
+Such a land would identify ways to manage access to adjacent property as it develops to lessen congestion and increase traffic safety.
+This potentially includes topics such as future signals, roundabouts, access roads, combined access drives, turn lanes, deceleration lanes, etc., and allows for coordinated land use and transportation planning.
+X Х 4.
+Encourage investigations into discovering feasible central water and sew investigations into discovering feasible central water and sew investigations into possible central water and sewer options to reduce concerns over pollution and water supply and to support more intensive development in Williamsburg proper. Х 5.
 Develop a general non-motorized plan for Whitewater Township.
 Such a plan defines opportunities for bike and walking trails and creates a list of long and near-term projects that would connect to a regional non-motorized network and community facilities such as parks and schools.
 It may include paved road shoulders and standalone trails.
 Emerging partnerships include TART, the Grand Traverse County Road Commission, and the newly formed MPO. Х 6.
 Create a local community development foundation (CDF) or establish partnerships with existing CDF's.
 Encourage and support the creation of a local community development foundation to assist with community projects related to education, environmental projects, or economic development efforts.
-Such an entity could be a local non-profit corporation, or partnerships with entities such as the Grand Traverse Regional Community Foundation could be formed or strengthened. Х 7.
-Maintain and Develop Partnerships with the Elk Rapids School District.
-A focus on the Mill Creek School is warranted, given current enrollment and facility issues.
-At the same time, a growing community raises issues about needs such as libraries, senior centers, and related public space needs.
-Coordinated planning (especially regarding facilities and public buildings) is desirable and warranted. Х
+Such an entity could be a local non-profit corporation, or partnerships with entities such as the Grand Traverse Regional Community Foundation could be formed or strengthened. Х 7. Х